Message to Adolf: Publications

-Adolf was published in English by Cadence Books and VIZ Media.
-The English manga is flipped to read left to right to conform to Western practice.
-The newer two volume release of Adolf from Vertical, Inc. is also flipped and is published under the title Message to Adolf.
-The manga has also been published in Brazil by Conrad Editora, in France by Tonkam, in Germany by Carlsen Verlag, in Italy by Hazard, in Spain by Planeta DeAgostini, in the Netherlands by Xtra and in Poland by Waneko.
+Adolf was first published in English in the 1990s by Viz Media under their Cadence Books imprint.
+The five-volume manga was flipped to read left to right in order to conform to Western practice.
+In 2012, Vertical, Inc. released the manga in a two-volume edition, which is also flipped, under the title Message to Adolf.
+It features a new translation by Kumar Sivasubramanian.
+The series has also been published in Brazil by Conrad Editora, in France by Tonkam, in Germany by Carlsen Verlag, in Italy by Hazard, in Spain by Planeta DeAgostini, in the Netherlands by Xtra, and in Poland by Waneko.

 Volumes

 Volumes of English translations, in order: